ZelinLiao/Big-Data-In-Middle-School/English.md

 This is my first post！I'm so excited to write it down this! : ) I wanna create a coding developer log that everyone can understand.This is a note suitable for all beginners!
  We will start learning from python, then learn numpy,  pandas and machine learning framewor#ks.
 Sounds cool!
-(ARE YOU SURE? lol )
 I will try to write this log more interestingly.
 Some may not be so interesting, BUT you must stick to it!
 (I believe U! )

 ### _Why I write this?_